zblenlighten/power/Development.md

       - Counter and Rate limiter: count the number of times a resource is accessed and also enforce rate limits on our endpoints
       - Leaderboard: Sorted Set is a nice way to implement leaderboard
     - LevelDB
-  - Wide-column (reduce disk resources & fast querying and processing: big data store, **not** column-oriented)
+  - Wide-column (row-oriented, reduce disk resources & fast querying and processing: big data store)
     - Cassandra
       - Table - Keyspace
       - Primary key - **Partition** key - Cluster key